nordbynick/Homework12_Solidity_NN/README.md

 **Note:**

-I was out of town for most of the week, so I was only able to attempt one of the levels (Level One), which is all that is required for the homework submission.
+I was out of town for most of the week, so I was only able to attempt one of the levels (Level One), **which is all that is required to receive credit for this homework submission, per the instructions.**

 **Setup:**